GoogleCloudPlatform/community/tutorials/cloud-asset-inventory-auto-label-resources/index.md

 ### Add the IAM policy bindings needed on the project having the Pub/Sub and the Cloud Function

-Run these commands to allow the execution of the subsequent steps (Pub/Sub, Cloud Function, etc).
+Run these commands to allow the execution of the subsequent steps (Pub/Sub, Cloud Function, etc) by the MEMBER (yourself or another designated personnel).

 ```bash
 # Project-level IAM bindings